Incalos/FJSP-With-Genetic-Algorithm/README.md

       ```

 * **J** : `workpiece number and corresponding operation number of each workpiece`
-    * Represented in dictionary format
+    * represented in dictionary format

 * **M_num** :  `number of machines`